PennyLaneAI/catalyst/doc/dev/architecture.md

 - **Enzyme auto-differentiation:**

   - Functions that have been set-up to be differentiated via Enzyme will be transformed at this stage.
-The seperately compiled Enzyme library is loaded into the LLVM `opt` tool to perform the relevant code transformations.
+The separately compiled Enzyme library is loaded into the LLVM `opt` tool to perform the relevant code transformations.

 - **LLVM optimizations:**